-Dr. Jonathan P. Terdiman is a Professor of Clinical Medicine and Surgery and the Chief of the Gastroenterology Division at UCSF.
+Dr. Jonathan P. Terdiman is a Professor of Clinical Medicine and Surgery and the Chief of the Gastroenterology Division at UCSF Health.
 He earned his undergraduate degree from Princeton University in 1985 and his medical degree from the Columbia University College of Physicians and Surgeons in 1989.
-Dr. Terdiman completed his internal medicine residency and fellowships in both critical care medicine and gastroenterology at UCSF before joining the faculty in 1996.
+Dr. Terdiman then completed his residency in internal medicine and fellowships in critical care medicine and gastroenterology at UCSF before joining the faculty in 1996.

-In addition to his work at UCSF, Dr Terdiman has served on the board of trustees of the Northern California Chapter of the Crohn’s and Colitis Foundation of America (CCFA) for many years, and was board president from 2010-2012.
+In addition to his work at UCSF, Dr. Terdiman served on the board of trustees of the northern California chapter of the Crohn’s and Colitis Foundation of America (CCFA) for many years, and he was board president from 2010-2012.
 In 2012 the chapter named Dr. Terdiman as a CCFA Champion of Hope.
-Dr Terdiman also is a member of the board of trustees of the Brandeis School of San Francisco.
+Dr. Terdiman currently is the chair of the board of trustees of the Brandeis School of San Francisco.